Day-by-Day / January 19, 1806

 Last of the blue beads

-Fort Clatsop, Astoria, OR The captains trade the last of the blue beads for a sea otter skin.
-They also buy a woven hat made in the shape of a cap recently popular in Britain and the United States.
+At Fort Clatsop, the captains trade the last of the blue beads for a sea otter skin.
+They also buy a Chinookan woven hat made in the shape of a cap recently popular in Britain and the United States.
+Lewis describes Chinookan laws and customs.

 European Style Woven Hats